Online, Serving Lafayette and All of California

 While not all children develop mental health problems after a divorce, research highlights the importance of therapy in promoting long-term well-being.

-Studies have shown that when parents engage in therapy to learn healthy co-parenting strategies and when children receive emotional support, the following outcomes are more likely:
+Studies have shown that when parents engage in therapy to learn healthy co-parenting strategies and when children receive emotional support, healthy outcomes are more likely.

-Parenting doesn’t end with divorce, but it often becomes more complex.
-Co-parenting requires a new level of collaboration, and parents may struggle to shield their children from conflict while managing their own emotions.
+Coparenting becomes more complex with divorce.
+It requires a new level of collaboration, and parents may struggle to shield their children from conflict while managing their own emotions.
 Parenting therapy provides a space for divorced or separating parents to learn tools and strategies that benefit their children’s emotional and psychological development.

 Key Benefits of Parenting Therapy: